zachday1/ZD-SC-ContinuingEd-FY20/README.md

 # ZD-SC-ContinuingEd-FY20
-Repo for Sheena and Zach's continuing education content
+This is a repo for Sheena and Zach's continuing education content.